FaurinFox/Cleverbot/README.md

 Each of these values must be an integer between 0 and 100.
 If left undeclared, whatever Cleverbot defaults to will be used.

 Only the first example under Usage section below has been updated to show the use of these tweaks.
+As of version 1.2.0, these tweaks can be altered with the `setTweak` function.
-They will be used in the same object as the `cs` parameter.
+Previously they were used in the same object as the `cs` parameter, but that approach, while still supported, is now discouraged.

 If the introduction of these changes broke things for you, please create an issue on the [GitHub page](https://github.com/FaurinFox/Cleverbot/issues) in order to let me know about them.